PaulaBarteau/data-migration/NMMNH/Paleo data-migration.markdown

 ## Migration Procedures

 Because the NMMNH Paleo Collection data contains a very specific set of localities, it was determined that migration would proceed by locality, starting with NMMNH:Paleo:L-1.

+Localities from the MS Access Database were named following the convention above and the named localities were bulkloaded to Arctos by the DBA.
+After the named localities were loaded, individual named collecting events were loaded.
+An individual event was created for each date of collection at a given locality and named with the locality name plus -X where the X represents a sequntial number.
+If locality 1 (NMMNH:Paleo:L-1) had three events, they would be named NMMNH:Paleo:L-1-1, NMMNH:Paleo:L-1-2, NMMNH:Paleo:L-1-3.
+The numbers of the named events do not necessarily reflect the order in which the events occured.

-For each locality, the following steps were followed.
+After the localities and events were loaded to Arctos, for each locality, the following steps were followed.

 ### Prepare the Migration Data File
  1. Open a new Excel Data Migration Template.
 The template can be found at N:>GeoScience>Arctos>SpecimenBulkloads>Data Migration Template.xls.